Cleverse/ts-utilities/README.md

 # @cleverse/ts-utilities

+> 👀 This package is primarily intended for internal use at Cleverse.
+The repository is public for convenience, but we
+> do not actively maintain it as an open-source project.

 Shared utilities and common configurations for TypeScript projects at Cleverse.

-> **Note:** This package is primarily intended for internal use at Cleverse.
-The repository is public for convenience,
-> but we do not actively maintain it as an open-source project.

 ## Installation

-> **NOTES:**
+> **Note:**
 >
 > There are some packages that are peer dependencies and required you to add them manually to your project (such as
 > `eslint`, `typescript`, `zod`, `pino-pretty`).